- ABV = 7.5 – 10.0% (High)^

 - Yeast = None to low; fruity, if present

-- Other = Some alcohol can usually be noted, but it should not have a “hot” character
+- Other = Alcohol may be noted, but should not have a “hot” character

-- Malt = Low to moderate; clean and grainy, low levels of caramel or toast are acceptable
+- Malt = Low to moderate; neutral to grainy, with light caramel or toast possible

 - Yeast = None to moderate; fruity, if present